Infinitesimal rational actions: Introduction

-\textbf{Acknowledgments.} I am deeply grateful to my supervisor Dajano Tossici for his guidance and constant support.
+\textbf{Acknowledgments.} This work was done during my PhD at the Institut de Math\'ematiques de Bordeaux carried out under the supervision of Dajano Tossici, to whom I am deeply grateful for his guidance and constant support.
 I would also like to thank Michel Brion for engaging discussions and valuable comments on the initial version of this work.
+I thank Matthieu Romagny for carefully reading my PhD thesis, leading to improvements also of this paper.
 I am thankful to Xavier Caruso for his keen interest in the project and for offering a distinct perspective that proved helpful in various aspects.
 Additionally, I thank Damien Robert for providing valuable inputs.
+I am also grateful to the anonymous referee for their comments and remarks contributing to a better exposition in this final version.